 Except for the most common cotton masks, active carbon mask which can be recycled and its adsorption force stand out amongst the similar products becomes another hot choice in China market.
 As some researchers analyze, China’s functional mask market has not been arousing general consumption groups’ attention due to its late start.
 But now it gently stands up on the table.

-The future of Anti-pollution Mask Industry in China
+The future of the Anti-pollution Mask Industry in China

 Many investors have seen this opportunity; it is estimated that the production value of China’s functional mask market will grow up to CNY 10 billion in the next five years.